AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 To sum up

-AI in QA in 2026 is a cost center that pays back by preventing the single $6M incident, not by replacing QA engineers.
-The nine-layer stack — defect prediction, test prioritization, AI code review, performance, security, accessibility, test data, observability, chaos — costs $267k–$491k/year at mid-market scale and collapses defect escape rate below 5% when governance holds.
+AI quality assurance in 2026 is a cost center that pays back by preventing the single $6M incident, not by replacing QA engineers.
+The nine-layer stack — defect prediction, test prioritization, AI code review, performance, security, accessibility, test data, observability, chaos — costs $267k–$491k/year at mid-market scale and collapses defect escape rate under 5% when governance holds.

 Ready to take your QA program to DORA elite?

-Book a 30-minute AI QA architecture review with Fora Soft.
+Book a 30-minute AI QA architecture review.
 We’ll audit your current stack, compliance exposure, and DORA metrics, and leave you with a vendor-by-vendor recommendation the same day.

 • Processes